BlueDrink9/keeb_snakeskin/README.md

 a popular design.
 * Compact magnetic carrycase gives you ultimate portability, quick to unclip and start typing (no faffing with bags or zips).
+* Quick-tenting mechanism with quick-unfold leg, customisable for multiple angles and heights.
 * Optional honeycomb base, to look great, save on weight and plastic, and show off your custom PCB and top-notch (😉) soldering.
 * Loop for strap attachment